demystik/printf/README.md

 ## _printf()

 The printf project is a collaboration between Tolulope Fakunle and Bamidele Adefolaju, students of Software Engineering at ALX.

- This function named `_printf()` imitates the actual "printf()" command located in the stdio.h library of C programming Language.
+This function named "_printf()" imitates the actual "printf()" command located in the stdio.h library of C programming Language.
 It contains some of the basic features and functions found in the manual 3 of "printf".

-`_printf()` is a function that performs formatted output conversion and print data.
+_printf() is a function that performs formatted output conversion and print data.
 Its prototype is the following:

 	  int _printf(const char *format, ...)

 Where **format** contains the string that is printed.

-`_printf()` is a variadic function, it can receives n arguments that replace by n tags written inside the string.
+_printf() is a variadic function, it can receives n arguments that replace by n tags written inside the string.

 The format tags prototype is the following: